 The ICAC was established to strengthen public administration and to prevent and minimise corruption, misconduct and maladministration in public administration.
-It makes little sense to preserve those functions but at the same time separate the bodies responsible for the receipt and assessment of matters involving corruption in public administration on the one hand and misconduct or maladministration in public administration on the other hand.
+It makes little sense to preserve those functions but at the same time separate the bodies responsible for the receipt and assessment of matters involving corruption in public administration on the one hand and misconduct or maladministration in public administration.